 The combination of research and interviews that is used to expose the issues with Carnival’s company brings a higher level of credibility to the study.
 Smullen, Stein, and Meath especially provide valuable information because they possess experience in both practicing in the public relations field and teaching the material as professors.
 Thus, they have the advantage of knowing real-world experience from a first-hand perspective while also understanding how to best communicate their knowledge to a novice audience.

 The case study argues that the organization struggles to effectively communicate with stakeholders both during and after each crisis.
 It examines the company’s methods for communication, from in-person press conferences to social media usage.
 The evidence to support this argument lies in the many negative articles published regarding each crisis.

 Ultimately, one can conclude that the company is not as prepared as it should be to handle the various crises that have happened over the years.
 Some of the key reasons for this include a lack of strategic messaging, inconsistent decision-making processes, and an unclear management structure.
 The study, however, also provides concrete ideas and recommendations to the company to prevent these reoccurring issues from arising again.

 Michelson, Amanda Ryann, "A Sinking Ship: An Extensive Crisis Communications Case Study of Carnival Cruise Lines" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 794.

 Creative Commons License